Managing Child Support Payments

 Income Shares Model

 The Income Shares Model is meant to determine child support payments by dividing the cost of raising a child based on each parents' income.
-This model offers the most popular method for calculating child support used by courts in most states, going off the belief that a child should receive the same monetary support that they would if their parents lived together.
+This model offers the most popular method for calculating child support that is used by courts in most states, going off the belief that a child should receive the same monetary support that they would if their parents lived together.

 In its simplest form, courts using the Income Sharing Model will establish the cost of covering a child's expenses each month and compare that to each parent's share of their combined income.
-Based on each parent's level of contribution to the combined income, ratios of responsibility to a child's monthly expenses ares determined.
+Based on each parent's level of contribution to the combined income, ratios of responsibility to a child's monthly expenses are determined.
 If one parent earns and contributes more to the overall income, the court will often require them to pay their monthly contribution to the other parent.